aven330/Sharpe_Ratio/README.md

 ```

 ### Accessing the Data
-For this task I utilized the crowdsource library, yfinance which pulls data from yahoo finance.
+For this task I utilized the crowdsource library yfinance which is an open-source tool that uses Yahoo's publicly available APIs

 ```
 import yfinance as yf